laurosilini/laurosilini.github.io/README.md

 Hi!
 My name is **Lauro Silini**.

-I am currently a postdoc researcher at the Institute of Science and Technology Austria [ISTA](https://ist.ac.at/en/home/) in the group of [Prof. Julian Fischer](https://ist.ac.at/en/research/fischer-group/).
+I am currently a postdoc researcher at the Institute of Science and Technology Austria [ISTA](https://ist.ac.at/en/home/) in the group of [Prof. Julian Fischer](https://ist.ac.at/en/research/fischer-group/) and [Prof. Jan Maas](https://ist.ac.at/en/research/maas-group/).

 I'm interested in Geometric Analysis, Riemannian Geometry, Optimal Transport, and Fluid dynamics.